Maintenance Management of Oil Wells

 Konrad Ritter: [00:10:51] So that’s very important on our business here.
 So Halliburton is in second place worldwide.
 We have a competitor who is huge.
 Those guys are investing a lot in technology but our differential is service quality.
 So we are the best performer here in Saudi Arabia on our line.
 And that keeps us in the business.
 Even if our technology is not the latest one in most of the branches, but we keep a service quality and we are competing head to head.
 So it’s really important.
 And in this business, they don’t have too much forgiveness when you have failures so you really need to be spot on so and I think it’s crucial.

 Matt: [00:11:46] Yes.
 And so what would your top three tips be for our listeners on effective maintenance?

 Matt: [00:12:45] Okay.
 Wise words there for our listeners.
-Okay, and so finally, what’s your favorite saying or quote on maintenance?
+Okay, and so finally, what’s your favourite saying or quote on maintenance?

 Konrad Ritter: [00:12:57] If you cannot reproduce the failure, you cannot fix it.
 Sometimes it’s very challenging for us to reproduce failures.
 It’s special because of the conditions.
-You may never be able to put the same condition as we have in a real time operation where you put all this technology together [00:13:20 Unintelligible] deformation, you have pressure, high vibration, you have — several other things can happen; type of chemicals or anything.
+You may never be able to put the same condition as we have in a real-time operation where you put all this technology together [00:13:20 Unintelligible] deformation, you have pressure, high vibration, you have — several other things can happen; type of chemicals or anything.
 You don’t know until you search.
 So it’s not that easy; intermittent problems with electronics.
 We have specialists in electronics here.
 It’s not that easy to reproduce.
-That’s my favorite quote.
-So if you don’t reproduce it, you don’t know if you’re fixing.
+That’s my favourite quote.
+So if you don’t reproduce it, you don’t know if you’re fixing it.